tarantool/doc/doc/reference/tooling/tcm/index.rst

 in an instance's console.

 |tcm| is a standalone application included in the Tarantool Enterprise Edition
-distribution package.
-It is shipped as an executable that is ready to run on Linux and macOS platforms.
+:ref:`distribution package <enterprise-package-contents>`.
+It is shipped as ready-to-run executable for Linux platforms.

 |tcm| works only with Tarantool EE clusters that use :ref:`etcd as a configuration storage <configuration_etcd>`.
 When you create or edit a cluster's configuration in |tcm|, it publishes the saved